Remote video call interview between a smiling independent contractor and a hiring manager on laptop screen

 to clipboard

 To hire independent contractors, you must address issues of compliance, classification, finance, and process.
-Paying independent contractors internationally is easy enough, but ensuring compliance can be more complicated.
+Paying independent contractors internationally is easy enough with the right solution, but ensuring compliance can be more complicated.

-Understanding the pros and cons of hiring independent contractors, especially those in other countries, is essential for businesses looking for a little help.
-This complete guide will tell you everything you need to know about hiring independent contractors.
+Knowing how to hire independent contractors, especially those in other countries, is essential for businesses looking for help from global talent.
+This complete guide breaks down everything you need to know so that you can hire away with peace of mind.

 How do I hire an independent contractor?